s-okami/Active-Admin-CakePHP/README.markdown

 8 - Adding Admin Menu controller items can be done via the provided console shell (eg. adding Posts or the Categories from Blog plugin)
     ./Console/cake ActiveAdmin.resource Posts
     ./Console/cake ActiveAdmin.resource Blog.Categories

+If you're experiencing some issues with the filter, make sure that the display field is set in your model:
+    var $displayField = "title";
+The above would set the filter search on the title field of the model.